stellar/js-soroban-client/docs/reference/examples.md

 const contractId = '0000000000000000000000000000000000000000000000000000000000000001';

-// Configure SorobanClient to talk to the horizon instance hosted by Stellar.org
+// Configure SorobanClient to talk to the soroban-rpc instance running on your
+// local machine.
-// To use the live network, set the hostname to 'horizon.stellar.org' const server = new SorobanClient.Server('https://soroban-rpc-testnet.stellar.org');
+const server = new SorobanClient.Server('http://localhost:8000/soroban/rpc');

 (async function main() {
   // Transactions require a valid sequence number that is specific to this account.